Wall Anchor Installation, Stop Bowing Walls Before They Become a Bigger Problem

 - The pit is backfilled and the yard is restored.

 Once installed, the wall is locked against further inward movement.
-Over subsequent seasons as the soil dries and contracts, a certified crew member can return to tighten the rod — incrementally drawing the wall back toward its original position.
+Over subsequent seasons as the soil dries and contracts, a certified crew member can return to tighten the rod, incrementally drawing the wall back toward its original position.
+Call us at (615) 880-6449 for your free inspection.

 Free Inspection

-We measure wall deflection from plumb at multiple points, assess the crack pattern, and determine whether anchors are the appropriate repair or whether other conditions must be addressed first.
+We measure wall deflection from plumb at multiple points, assess the crack pattern, and determine whether anchors are the appropriate repair.

 Anchor Layout Plan